 - MIT's New Employee Orientation website provides essential information for helping new hires with their orientation process.

-- The Your First Week section highlights the "must dos" for all new employees at MIT to accomplish during their first week, from acquiring an MIT ID card to attending a new hire tour and reception.
+- Your First Days highlights the "must dos" for all new employees at MIT to accomplish during their first week, from acquiring an MIT ID card to attending a new hire tour and reception.

 - As a new employee, you also are eligible for various benefits depending upon your employment status.
-The Your Benefits area section offers multiple links for new employees to learn about benefits and the various options that are available.
+Your Benefits offers multiple links for new employees to learn about benefits and the various options that are available.